Mushow/SafeConnect/README.md

 - Database support for flexible storage options
 - Multi-world support (BungeeCord is coming)
 - Compatible with Minecraft versions 1.8.8 to 1.12.2
+- Manage your user passwords with a reset

 ## Installation